 Potash in Canada: Everything You Need to Know

-Potash in Canada Facts
+Potash in Canada - Facts, Statistics and History

-Potash is a common name for an alkaline potassium compound made up of a group of minerals and chemicals containing potassium (K on the periodic table).
-Potash is typically produced to make potassium chloride (KCl), about 95 per cent of which is used in fertilizers that help plants grow by improving overall health, root strength, disease resistance, water retention, and yield rates as an end result.
+Potash is processed to make potassium chloride (KCl), about 95 per cent of which is used to produce fertilizers that help plants grow by improving overall health, root strength, disease resistance, water retention, and yield rates [1].

 Where is Potash Found in Canada?